-French PM meets opposition as Macron seeks way out of 'yellow vest' crisis
+France's Macron hunts for way out of 'yellow vest' crisis

-PARIS (Reuters) - France’s prime minister held talks with opposition party leaders on Monday as President Emmanuel Macron sought a way to defuse nationwide protests over high living costs that led to widespread rioting and vandalism in Paris at the weekend.
+PARIS (Reuters) - France’s prime minister met with opposition leaders on Monday as President Emmanuel Macron sought a way to defuse nationwide protests over high living costs that led to widespread rioting in Paris at the weekend and are hurting the economy.

 The “yellow vest” revolt caught Macron unawares when it erupted on Nov.
 17 and poses a formidable challenge to the 40-year-old as he tries to counter a plunge in popularity over his economic reforms, which are seen as favoring the wealthy.